retro16/acsi2stm/README.md

  * The Hatari developpers.
 I used its source code as a reference in some places.
  * The UltraSatan project for their documentation.

+The Sd2 files of this project have been copied from the Arduino SD library, also released under GPL v3.
+This has been done to disable sector 0 protection.